xpl/ansicolor/README.md

                                    // ]
 ```

-You can even play with this feature online: [demo page](https://xpl.github.io/ansicolor/).
-Open the DevTools console and type expressions in the input box to see how it renders.
+Play with this feature online: [demo page](https://xpl.github.io/ansicolor/).
+Open the DevTools console and type expressions in the input box to see colored console output.

 Happy logging!